Add to my favorites

 Synergy and Antagonism

-Vitamin B12 synergizes with vitamins B1, B3, B5, B6, B9, and C, as well as minerals like calcium, cobalt, copper, iron, and selenium, to aid in red blood cell formation, nerve health, and DNA production.
-However, excessive intake of potassium, magnesium, zinc, and high doses of vitamin C can inhibit its absorption, creating an antagonistic relationship.
+Vitamin B12 works synergistically with vitamins B1, B3, B5, B6, B9 (folic acid), and C, as well as minerals like calcium, cobalt, copper, iron, and selenium, to aid in red blood cell formation, nerve function, and DNA synthesis.
+However, excessive potassium, magnesium, zinc, and high-dose vitamin C can inhibit its absorption, reducing its effectiveness.

 May Help With The Following Conditions